sunshine-protocol/monetary-futarchy/README.md

 ## Treasury Fund Management <a name = "treasury"></a>

 **The treasury should hold assets with varying degrees of liquidity (liquid to DOT tokens)**.
 At the network's launch, almost all of the treasury's assets should be in DOTs and this should be the case for a while, but eventually the treasury could diversify into less liquid assets.
 This could even include lending DOTs to stakeholders or even donating to some projects.
-It could also involve burning DOTs, if the network's stakeholders decide they want to take back some of the silent tax that was extracted from the liquid supply.
+It could also involve burning DOTs if the network's stakeholders decide they want to take back some of the silent tax that was extracted from the liquid supply.

 I wouldn't be all that surprised if the system started to look a lot like the existing monetary system.
 The relay chain's treasury offers low rates to parachains which offer slightly higher interest rates to apps/users.
 The treasury could adjust rates to constrain/liberate liquidity based on the ecosystem's economic conditions.